FormidableLabs/react-swipeable/README.md

 **`preventDefaultTouchmoveEvent`** prevents the browser's [touchmove](https://developer.mozilla.org/en-US/docs/Web/Events/touchmove) event.

 Use this to **stop scrolling** in the browser while a user swipes.
+- You can additionally try `touch-action` css property, [see below]

 - `e.preventDefault()` is only called when:
   - `preventDefaultTouchmoveEvent: true`